Where every meal feels like home!

 Pinakbet with shrimp in plate.

-Vegetable lovers, where are you?
-You’re in for a treat if you’re like me and can’t get enough of those greens!
-Today, let me share how to cook up one of the most beloved Filipino veggie dishes in every family – Pinakbet.
+Vegetable lovers, where you at?
+If you’re like me and can’t get enough of those greens, you’re in for a real treat!
+Today, I’m sharing one of the most well-loved Filipino veggie dishes—Pinakbet.

 Platers of pinakbet on a white marble table with garlic and bitter gourd on the background.